Lednerb/bilberry-hugo-theme/v4/README.md

 ### Raw HTML

-If you want to include raw HTML in your markdown content, set the `unsafe` setting in the `config.toml` file to `true`:
+If you want to include raw HTML in your markdown content, set the `unsafe` setting in the `hugo.toml` file to `true`:

 ```toml
 [markup.goldmark]